 Explores theory and practice of communicating interculturally.
-This course is recommended for those with an interest in international vocations or working with ethnic or cultural groups within the United States.
+Recommended for those with an interest in international vocations or working with ethnic or cultural groups within the United States.
 Fulfills part of the General Education Changing World requirement.
 Liberal Arts.

 COMM 228 Digital Video I